What it is, how it works, and tips to maximize your earnings' potential

-For new episodes, the Default Ad Block is assigned to pre-roll, post-roll, and mid-roll Insertion Points.
-We create a mid-roll Insertion Point at the 50% timestamp in each new episode.
+We create a pre-roll insertion point at the very beginning, a mid-roll Insertion Point at the 50% timestamp, and a post-roll spot at the very end for each new episode.
 You can think of these Default Ad Block Insertion Points as placeholders for where you might like an ad to play.
-You can move around these Insertion Points on the Insertion Points Edit screen and place them in the perfect spot for your show!
+You can move around these Insertion Points on the Insertion Points Editor screen and place them in the perfect spot for your show!

 When you upload a new episode, by default, there will be between 3 and 6 placeholders for ads:

-- 1 pre-roll Insertion Point assigned the Default Ad Block.
-This Block plays up to 2 RAP Ads back-to-back.
+- 1 pre-roll Insertion Point assigned the Default Pre & Post Roll Ad Block.
+This Block defaults to playing up to 2 RAP Ads back-to-back.

-- 1 mid-roll Insertion Point assigned the Default Ad Block.
-This Block also plays up to 2 RAP Ads back-to-back.
+- 1 mid-roll Insertion Point assigned the Default Mid Roll Ad Block.
+This Block defaults to playing up to 3 RAP Ads back-to-back.

-- 1 post-roll Insertion Point assigned the Default Ad Block.
-This Block also plays up to 2 RAP Ads back-to-back.
+- 1 post-roll Insertion Point assigned the Default Pre & Post Roll Ad Block.
+This Block also defaults to playing up to 2 RAP Ads back-to-back.

 It’s important to move your mid-roll Insertion Point to a timestamp that sounds natural for an ad break.
 Otherwise, the ad(s) may cut you off mid-sentence!
 See this Help article for more information on editing Insertion Points.